 Andrés Monnier

 I’ve been really introspective with this desire on creating/sculpting pieces.
 It’s difficult to explain it, but for me it’s a need that comes naturally.
-In my life I’d work a lot, and by that I mean I’d experience a lot of different ways of living and perceiving reality.
-From helping my mother when I was a child in her event planning business, working in a stationery store, a money exchange center, and a packaging industrial company, to creating my first business selling desserts, then co-funded a coffee/ habanos shop, and finally co-funded an exterior furniture studio.
-Also I tried studying medicine and engineering for a few years… It feels like in my short life I desperately wanted to find myself and passion, to find a reason to live.
-In 2019 I lived a “life changing experience” and that led me to realize that creating is who I am… I understood that life comes from us, not toward us.
+In my life, I’d work a lot, and by that I mean I’d experience a lot of different ways of living and perceiving reality.
+From helping my mother when I was a child in her event planning business, working in a stationery store, a money exchange center, and a packaging industrial company, to creating my first business selling desserts, then co-founding a coffee/ habanos shop, and finally co-founding an exterior furniture studio.
+Also, I tried studying medicine and engineering for a few years… It feels like in my short life, I desperately wanted to find myself and passion, to find a reason to live.
+In 2019, I lived a “life-changing experience” and that led me to realize that creating is who I am… I understood that life comes from us, not toward us.

 Inspiration comes in a variety of ways, but being focused and cerebral is critical in my process of creating.
 From the moment of a piece’s conception, it’s important for me to be involved with each step of the creative and production process; from developing the idea in my mind, to designing the body of work, to selecting the right material, and finally to crafting it with my own pulse.